develephant/coronium-core-docs/docs-src/docs/server-modules/api.md

 ## Creating Projects

-You create projects on the server using the Coronium command line tool.
+You create projects on the server using the Coronium command line tool, or through the Webmin project editor.

+!!! tip "Webmin Project Editor"
+    You can set up your projects through your web browser using the Coronium Core Webmin.
+See the __[API Code Editor](/screencasts/#api-code-editor)__ screencast for more information.

 ### Add Project